mhx/dwarfs/README.md

 ```

 - When installing macFUSE for the first time, you'll need to explicitly
-  allow the sofware in *System Preferences* / *Privacy & Security*.
+  allow the software in *System Preferences* / *Privacy & Security*.
 It's
   quite likely that you'll have to reboot after this.

 - Download a release tarball from the [releases page](https://github.com/mhx/dwarfs/releases)